-- 1. No person, directly or indirectly, shall remove any Landmark Tree from public or private property without first meeting the standards as provided in this chapter.
+- No person, directly or indirectly, shall remove any Landmark Tree from public or private property without first meeting the standards as provided in this chapter.
 In addition to the application requirements established in this chapter, the permit application shall include a Landmark Tree mitigation plan consistent with the standards in this section. - a.
 Landmark Trees on private properties pursuant to KZC 95.25 shall not be removed without first obtaining a tree removal permit as provided in this chapter. - b.
 Landmark Trees associated with a development permit pursuant to KZC 95.30 shall constitute a tree removal permit for purposes of this section. - 2.
-The Planning Official shall review the tree removal permit or the associated development permit for compliance with the applicable retention standards of KZC 95.25 or 95.30. - If a Landmark Tree(s) is approved for removal based on compliance with KZC 95.25 and 95.30, the applicant shall install mitigation plantings on the subject property consistent with the following standards: - a.
+The Planning Official shall review the tree removal permit or the associated development permit for compliance with the applicable retention standards of KZC 95.25 or 95.30. - 3.
+If a Landmark Tree(s) is approved for removal based on compliance with KZC 95.25 and 95.30, the applicant shall install mitigation plantings on the subject property consistent with the following standards: - a.
 Mitigation ratio.
 For each Landmark Tree removed, the applicant shall plant three large species selected from the City's Approved Landmark Tree Mitigation List.
 Mitigation trees shall be a minimum of 6-feet tall for a conifer or a minimum of 2-inch caliper for a deciduous or broad-leaf evergreen tree at the time of planting. - b.
 Location of mitigation trees.
 Mitigation trees shall be planted in a location on the subject property that will allow the trees to reach mature height and width without significant conflicts with existing or proposed improvements on the subject or adjoining properties. - c.
 Timing of Plantings and Inspection.
 Mitigation trees shall be installed within 12-months of the associated tree removal reviewed pursuant to KZC 95.25, or prior to final inspection of a development permit reviewed pursuant to KZC 95.30.
-Upon completion of the plantings, the applicant shall schedule an inspection by the Planning Official for consistency with the approved mitigation plan.
+Upon completion of the plantings, the applicant shall schedule an inspection by the Planning Official for consistency with the approved mitigation plan. - d.
+The applicant shall sign a 5-year maintenance agreement, on a form provided by the City and approved by the City Attorney, to maintain the mitigation trees for a period of 5 years from final inspection.

-- d.
-The applicant shall sign a 5-year maintenance agreement, on a form provided by the City and approved by the City Attorney, to maintain the mitigation trees for a period of 5 years from final inspection. - The mitigation tree plantings shall be in addition to tree planting otherwise required pursuant to Kirkland Zoning Code or Kirkland Municipal Code. - 4.
+- e.
+The mitigation tree plantings shall be in addition to tree planting otherwise required pursuant to Kirkland Zoning Code or Kirkland Municipal Code. - 4.
 If a Landmark Tree(s) is obviously dead, dying, and/or hazardous, as evident in a photograph provided to the Planning Official, it will not be subject to a tree removal permit or mitigation requirements. - 5.
 The applicant may elect to not plant mitigation trees on the subject property and pay a fee in lieu of planting.
-The fee in lieu shall be \$450 per required mitigation tree that is not planted on the subject property.
-The fee in lieu cost shall be multiplied by the number of required mitigation trees.
+The fee in lieu shall be determined by the City based on the formula outlined in the most recent edition of the Guide for Plant Appraisal, published by the Council of Tree and Landscape Appraisers.
+The fee in lieu shall be multiplied by the number of required mitigation trees.
 All fee in lieu payments shall be paid into the City Forestry Account pursuant to KZC 95.57 and shall be used by the City to fund canopy restoration efforts elsewhere in the City.
-The Planning and Building Director is authorized to adjust the fee in lieu value periodically to reflect current City costs of materials and labor.